-A tract of bleak open land, generally on a plateau or mountain.
+A moor is a tract of bleak open land, generally on a plateau or mountain.
 The vegetation

 is likely to be heather or bracken, with some coarse grasses.
 Many moorland

 areas have extensive stretches of peat or bog; for example, parts of the

 Pennines and Dartmoor in England.
 Acid soils often develop, especially in